-An Explanation of the Professional and Amateur Sports Protection Act
+An Explanation of the Professional and Amateur Sports Protection Act (Paspa)

-Also known as the Bradley Act and PASPA, the Professional and Amateur Sports Protection Act definitively governs the legal status of sports betting across the US.
-The law effectively bans sports betting throughout the United States with the exception of four states, three of which have sports lotteries, including Delaware, Montana and Oregon, with the fourth exemption being the state licensed sportsbooks operating in Nevada.
-In order to give other qualifying states an opportunity to include sports betting in their existing gambling industries, the government allowed a one year grace period for the law to take effect.
-This grace period was established specifically with New Jersey in mind, however they did not take advantage of this window of opportunity.
-Pari-mutuel horse racing and dog racing are also exempted from application of the PASPA law, as well as jai alai betting.
+Also known as the Bradley Act and PASPA, the Professional and Amateur Sports Protection Act definitively governed the legal status of sports betting across the US.
+Previously, the law effectively banned sports betting throughout the United States with the exception of four states, three of which offered sports lotteries, including Delaware, Montana, and Oregon, with the fourth exemption being the state-licensed sportsbooks operating in Nevada.
+It was considered one of the most draconian of the US federal gambling laws.

 Opposition to the PASPA Law

-Does PASPA Apply to Online Sports Betting in the United States?
+Did PASPA Apply to Online Sports Betting in the United States?